Pension Transfer Advice – How much does it cost in 2020

 If you’re in an ‘unfunded’ public sector pension scheme, you will not be able to transfer your pension

 Unfunded public sector schemes include the Teacher’s scheme and the NHS scheme

-You are eligible to transfer if:
+You are eligible to transfers if:

 You’re in a funded public sector pension scheme like the local government pension

-If you decide to transfer, it is important to understand your pension transfer value.
+If you decide to transfer, it is important to understand your transfer value.
 This is to make sure you’re getting a good deal:

 Cash equivalent transfer value

 Before transferring, you must apply for a cash equivalent transfer value statement or a CETV.
 The CETV will: